module.api.php

 * changes, if any, it should make.
 For example, it should not make any

-* changes to configuration objects or configuration entities.
-Those changes
+* changes to configuration objects or entities.

 *